 After the defeat of the evil Queen, Nate set out to make a difference in the world and considered himself a Mutant Shaman, a teaching he embraced from the alternate version of himself.
 Nate became immensely powerful, and had few qualms about using his power to mete out justice to his fellow mutants.
-He then dealt with and stopped the madman Qabiri from destroying all alternate earths on the Spiral of Earths.
+He then met with the personalities of Idris and dealt with and stopped the madman Qabiri from destroying all alternate earths on the Spiral of Earths.
 Qabiri was a being from an alternate Earth far upspiral, he wanted to destroy every earth below his on the Spiral of Earths because he feared that someone from these lower earths would one day invade his earth and bring it to ruin.
 Qabiri succeeded in destroying several alternate earths before Nate was able to stop him.
 Finally, he confronted the Harvester, an alien sent to Earth to insinuate his genetic code into all living cells on the planet so that his people could harvest the resulting energy.

-To save the world from destruction, Nate merged himself with the Harvester, in essence "poisoning" the cells of Earth with his presence, and dissipating both of them across the globe.
+To save the world from destruction, Nate merged himself with the Harvester, in essence "contaminating" the cells of Earth with his presence, and dissipating both of them across the globe.
 Dark Beast commented that the peculiar circumstances of X-Man's demise would theoretically allow him to be restored to life.

 After an incident of mysterious origin, and meaning (the third of its kind), where many civilians nearly walked towards a cliff, while constantly, and simultaneously repeating “I am an X-Man”, occurred in a small town in California, and caught the attention of the press, Norman Osborn decided to dispatch his Dark X-Men squad, compiled by Mystique (in the guise of the deceased, Jean Grey), Dark Beast, Weapon Omega and Mimic, to investigate further, and re-assure the public that they are up to the challenge.